Coming of Age in Japan | Japanese Culture Guide

 - Money loans: once you become an adult, you can sign a loan agreement when you buy expensive products such as a car, motorbike, or even a mortgage.

 - Certain protections are removed: it is not all fun and games though, as certain legal protections are removed once you reach adulthood.
 Children are well protected by the law.
-Most of the laws are, however, applied by age and not by the fact if you are adult or not.
+Most of the laws are, however, applied by age and not by the fact whether you are an adult or not.
 Some laws are applied to people over 18, for example, when it comes to labor law and juvenile law.
-You are never given the death penalty, no matter what you have done, before you become 18.
+You are never given the death penalty, no matter what you have done before you become 18.

 Drinking and Smoking